Soham-coder/marks-prediction/README.md

 https://marks-prediction39.herokuapp.com/

-*It's a fun application which will get you your expected marks once you give prompt for number of hours of study*.
+*It's a fun application which will get you your expected marks once you give prompt for number of hours of study*

 ```diff
 !
 Heroku does not actually encourage free gifts.
 If it finds less traffic/requests coming to the webapp it will delete your account without notifying you :(